-Rules of the Water
+Rules of the Water in South Carolina

-Just like operating an automobile, here are many laws and regulations in place for boat operators designed to enhance safety for everybody.
+Just like operating an automobile, there are many laws and regulations in place for boat operators designed to enhance safety for everybody.
 Some of these rules may seem obvious, but others may not be obvious to first-time boaters, so it’s critical that boaters stay informed.
 When you’re operating your boat, make sure you follow the rules:

-Obey no-wake zones.
+- Obey no-wake zones.
 If you’re within 100 yards of the Atlantic coast or within 50 feet of a dock, wharf, pier, anchored or moored vessel, or a person in the water, slow down.
 You may not operate your vessel above idle speed in these areas.
 There may also be posted “no-wake zone” signs near loading areas, landings, or other busy areas that you must obey.
 Always pay attention to your wake, as you are responsible for its effects.

-Avoid vessels with dive flags.
+- Avoid vessels with dive flags.
 A red flag with a white diagonal stripe indicates that there is a diver in the water.
 For the safety of the diver(s), stay at least 50 feet away from the boat, or if the waterway is too narrow, slow to a no-wake speed and only proceed with extreme caution.

-Obey law enforcement commands.
+- Obey law enforcement commands.
 If a United States Coast Guard, Sheriff, Department of Natural Resources, or other law enforcement vessel issues a lawful order you must obey it.
 Prepare to heave to (come to a complete stop) immediately and be boarded if requested to do so.

-Obey right-of-way.
+- Obey right-of-way.
 For sailboats, whose courses approach one another and there is a risk of collision, the boat which has wind on the port side must yield to the other.
 For powered vessels, if the other boat is to the starboard (right) of your craft, you must yield.
 If the courses are to meet head-on, each vessel is to alter course to starboard.

-Do not exceed your vessel’s capacity.
+- Do not exceed your vessel’s capacity.
 Know how many people and how much weight your boat or vessel can safely hold.
 If you’re unsure, it should be listed on the hull plaque of the vessel.

-Other Boating Safety Laws
+Other South Carolina Boating Safety Laws

 There are a number of other laws designed to protect recreational boaters and reduce injury or death out on the water, as well.
 With around 370,000 acres of open water in South Carolina, it’s important that you’re familiar with the following boating laws, too, as they are very similar to common motor vehicle laws you may already know about:

-Boating under the influence (BUI).
+- Boating under the influence (BUI).
 Just like operating a motor vehicle on our state’s roadways, it’s illegal to operate a boat while under the influence of alcohol or drugs.
 Punishments for misdemeanor BUI can result in up to three years of jail time for repeat offenders, as much as $6,000 in fines, loss of boating privileges for two years, plus mandatory boating safety and ADSAP (Alcohol and Drug Safety Action Program) classes.
 Felony BUI (when someone is seriously hurt or killed) could result in up to twenty-five years of jail time, loss of boating privileges for three years beginning upon release, and as much as $20,000 in fines.
 Alcohol and boats do not mix.

-Reckless operation.
+- Reckless operation.
 Similar to a reckless operation charge for a motor vehicle, when someone operates with willful disregard for safety, he or she may be charged with reckless operation.